 - Extremely low interest or pleasure in activities (anhedonia)

 - Reduced motor control

 - Suicidal ideation

 An individual must fulfill four of the above symptoms to satisfy an official diagnosis of major depressive disorder in addition to prolonged sadness for at least two weeks.
 For related diagnoses such as dysthymic disorder, he or she must display two of the six symptoms in addition to general depression for at least two years.

 Testing strategies for spotting a singular case of depression may be efficient but the illness may mask itself behind other behavioral health conditions.
 Some of the following facts bear this out:

-- Anxiety disorders: Nearly one-half of people with depression are also diagnosed with an anxiety disorder, particularly panic disorder
+- Anxiety disorders: Nearly one-half of people with depression are also diagnosed with an anxiety disorder, particularly panic disorder.

 - Substance use disorders: Over 20 percent of individuals diagnosed with a mood disorder also abuse or are dependent on some sort of drug.
 Similarly, about 40 percent of people with a diagnosed addiction also have a mood disorder.

 Co-occurring conditions may be difficult to diagnose because symptoms of the disorder can present themselves in a variety of combinations.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) supports integrated screening and assessment to view multiple disorders in context of one another in addition to other aspects of life including individual life events (pregnancy, death in the family), availability of social support, cultural influences and existing medical ailments.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) supports integrated screening and assessment to view multiple disorders in the context of one another in addition to other aspects of life including individual life events (pregnancy, death in the family), availability of social support, cultural influences and existing medical ailments.
 Friends and family can often be good at spotting the condition.
-Support is available in the form of counseling, treatment programs and others to provide the right pathway to recovery.
+Support is available in the form of counseling, treatment programs, and others to provide the right pathway to recovery.